Live Captions During Roleplay Calls

 Self-coaching during the call

-Use the live transcript to notice patterns (e.g., how often you interrupt, how you phrase discovery questions) and adjust in real time.
+Use the live transcript to notice patterns (for example, how often you interrupt, how you phrase discovery questions) and adjust in real time.

 Quick review before ending the call